UPDATED APRIL 17, 2026

 I will use it again for blog post ideas, but mainly for inspiring my own ideas.

-2. Generating lists
+2. Checking lists

-3. Deciphering client copy
+3. Making sense of client copy

 I may use it again to help me make sense of client copy, but not for the editing or rewriting itself.